Frequentist inference: The statistical philosophy of frequentism

-Very commonly the epistemic view and the epidemiological view are regarded as interconvertible.
-This is demonstrably false.
+Very commonly the epistemic view and the epidemiological view are incorrectly regarded as interconvertible.
 First, the epistemic view is centered around Fisherian significance tests that are designed to provide inductive evidence against the null hypothesis, $H_0$, in a single experiment, and is defined by the Fisherian p-value.
 Conversely, the epidemiological view, conducted with Neyman-Pearson hypothesis testing, is designed to minimize the Type II false acceptance errors in the long-run by providing error minimizations that work in the long-run.
 The difference between the two is critical because the epistemic view stresses the conditions under which we might find one value to be statistically significant; meanwhile, the epidemiological view defines the conditions under which long-run results present valid results.
 These are extremely different inferences, because one-time, epistemic conclusions do not inform long-run errors, and long-run errors cannot be used to certify whether one-time experiments are sensical.
 The assumption of one-time experiments to long-run occurrences is a misattribution, and the assumption of long run trends to individuals experiments is an example of the ecological fallacy.